Monarchy of Belgium: Royal Household

-The King's Chief of Cabinet is responsible for dealing with political and administrative matters and for maintaining the relations with the government, trade unions and industrial circles.
-In relation to the King, the Chief assists in keeping track of current events; informs regarding all aspects of Belgian life; proposes and prepares audiences; assists in preparing speeches and informs the King about developments in international affairs.
+The King's Chief of Cabinet is responsible for dealing with political and administrative matters and for maintaining relations with the government, trade unions and industrial circles.
+In relation to the King, the Chief assists in keeping track of current events; informs the King regarding all aspects of Belgian life; proposes and prepares audiences; assists in preparing speeches and informs the King about developments in international affairs.
 The Chief of Cabinet is assisted by the Deputy and Legal Adviser, the Press Adviser and the Archivist.
 The incumbent Chief of Cabinet is Baron Frans Van Daele, former Chief of Cabinet of President of the European Council Herman Van Rompuy.

 King Philippe and Queen Mathilde wave to the crowds in Brussels after Philippe's swearing in as the new Belgian monarch, 21 July 2013.

 The Head of the King's Military Household assists the King in fulfilling his duties in the field of defence.
 He informs the King about all matters of security, defence policy, the views of Belgium's main partner countries and all aspects of the Belgian Armed Forces.
-He organises the King's contacts with the Armed Forces, advises in the fields of scientific research and police and coordinates matters with patriotic associations and former service personnel.
+He organises the King's contacts with the Armed Forces, advises in the fields of scientific research and police, and coordinates matters with patriotic associations and former service personnel.
 The Military Household is also responsible for managing the Palace's computer system.
-The Head of the Military Household is a General Officer, currently General Jef Van den put and assisted by an adviser, currently Lieutenant-Colonel Aviator Serge Vassart.
+The Head of the Military Household is a general officer, currently Jef Van den Put, and is assisted by an adviser, Lieutenant-Colonel Aviator Serge Vassart.
 The King's Aides-de-Camp and the King's Equerries are also attached to the Military Household.

 The King's aides-de-camp are senior officers chosen by the monarch and charged with carrying out certain tasks on his behalf, such as representing him at events.
 The King's Equerries are young officers who take turns preparing the King's activities, informing him about all the aspects that may be important to him and providing any other useful services such as announcing visitors.
 The equerry accompanies the King on his trips except for those of a strictly private nature.